rnnh/bioinfo-notebook/docs/cl_intro.md

 ```

 In this example, `mkdir` is used to create a directory called `example`, which is located in (and is therefore a subdirectory of) the home directory (`~`).
-The home directory is located at `/home/` followed by your UNIX username.
 This is the equivalent of making a new folder within a folder on your desktop.

 ```bash